teddimagg/K-means-clustering/README.md

 }
 ```

+#### d) Try this with K = 3, 4 and 5 clusters.
+#### e) Apply the K-means algorithm on Iris database.
+For what choice of K do the cluster labels correspond to the classes?
+In this case, compile the confusion matrix and calculate the misclassification rate.

-d) The iris dataset consists of three different species of which we want to classify.
-That means we want K = 3 in that particular case.
+The iris dataset consists of three different species of which we want to classify.
+That means we want to start off with K = 3 classes.

+The image shows the classification after 8 steps in the algorithm.
+Once again, at a point where following steps did not make a difference.

 ![image](https://i.gyazo.com/70f975d760ddadb270a2a6c955179c21.png)

+The following confusion table shows the unnamed three classes on the left corresponding to the number of data points classified for each of the actual species.
+Where for example 48 versicolor datapoints where classified as class 2 (blue) while only 6 of them were classified as class 1 (red).

 ![image](https://i.gyazo.com/b614dc861731d216c497c39109b7150a.png)